-As is clear from the table, when negative damages are allowed, the effects of errors are symmetrical – the hospital bears an additional cost when courts undervalue reasonable harm, and it receives a benefit when courts overvalue it.
-This symmetrical effect means that the hospital’s incentives are unaffected by the risk of errors.
-The hospital will prefer investing in care, as doing so reduces its total expected costs.
-However, the hospital will not overinvest in care.
-Even though excessive care reduces liability when reasonable harm is set too low and increases the subsidy when reasonable harm is set too high, the added costs of care are higher than the benefit.
+As is clear from the table, when negative damages are allowed, the effects of errors are symmetrical: the hospital bears an additional cost when courts undervalue reasonable harm, and it receives a benefit when courts overvalue it.
+This symmetrical effect means that a hospital’s incentives are unaffected by the risk of error.
+It will therefore prefer to invest in care, as doing so reduces its total expected costs.
+It will not overinvest in care, however.
+Even though taking excessive measures reduces liability when reasonable harm is set too low and increases the subsidy when reasonable harm is set too high, the additional costs exceed the benefit.

-A second solution to the effect of errors is for courts to purposefully set reasonable harm at a low level, thus eliminating or reducing the risk of setting reasonable harm too high.
+A second way to overcome the effect of errors is for courts to purposefully set reasonable harm at a low level, thus eliminating or reducing the risk of setting it too high.
 As we have seen, when reasonable harm is undervalued, hospitals will bear some liability even if they take reasonable care, but they will not overinvest or underinvest in care measures.
-Thus, if hospitals that cause less harm than the reasonable level do not receive a subsidy, courts should set the reasonable harm at the lowest level that the evidence support.
+Thus, if hospitals that cause less harm than the reasonable level do not receive a subsidy, courts should set the reasonable harm at the lowest level supported by evidence.

 A second source of errors in applying SLUH comes from uncertainty about the harm that occurred.
-Even if the courts set reasonable harm accurately, there is a risk of random variation in the actual harm.
+Even if the courts accurately determined the reasonable level of harm, there is a risk of random variation in actual harm.
 We have assumed, for simplicity, that hospitals that take adequate care can foresee the number of accidents that will happen.
-For example, if all medical staff members regularly wash their hands and take other precautions against infections, exactly 40 patients will suffer from infection over the relevant period.
+For example, if all medical staff members regularly wash their hands and take other precautions to prevent infections, exactly 40 patients will suffer from infection over the relevant period.
 However, there is always variation in the harm that materializes, even when we control for factors that affect the risk.

-We can think of SLUH as a regime that detects the mean level of harm from the injurer’s conduct by using a sample – the actual harm over a specified period.
+We can think of SLUH as a regime that determines the mean level of harm from the tortfeasor’s conduct by using a sample: the actual harm over a specified period.
 As with all samples, the level detected may vary randomly, but variance decreases as the sample size increases.
-That means the assessment is more accurate for larger injurers, which are involved in more accidents.
+That means the assessment is more accurate for larger tortfeasors, which are involved in more accidents.

 Consider the example of hospital-acquired infections again.
-Assume that if the hospital takes educated care, on average, 100 patients will contract an infection during hospitalization in a year.
-Two problems may occur – first, after some time, say eleven months, the hospital might realize that despite acting reasonably, due to bad luck, 130 patients have already contracted an infection.
+Assume that if a hospital takes educated care, on average, 100 patients will contract an infection during hospitalization in a year.
+Two problems may arise.
+First, after some time, say eleven months, the hospital might realize that despite acting reasonably, due to bad luck, 130 patients have already contracted an infection.
 Alternatively, the hospital might realize that despite acting reasonably (without taking excessive care), due to good luck, only 70 patients contracted an infection.
-In both cases, the materialized harm indicates a different level of care than the hospital’s actual investment.
+In both cases, the actual harm indicates a level of care that does not match the hospital’s investment.

-The two strategies for dealing with uncertainty about the level of reasonable harm can also be applied to the variance in the actual harm.
-If negative damages are allowed, the hospital will take adequate care during the last month, regardless of the harm that happened beforehand, knowing that it is the best strategy to reduce its liability (if, due to bad luck, the harm was high), or to maximize the subsidy (if due to good luck, the harm was especially low).
+Both strategies for dealing with uncertainty about the reasonable level of harm can also be applied to the variance in actual harm.
+If negative damages are allowed, regardless of the harm that occurred beforehand, the hospital will take adequate care during the last month, knowing that that is the best strategy to reduce its liability (if, due to bad luck, the harm was high) or to maximize the subsidy (if due to good luck, the harm was especially low).